gavJackson/CV/README.md

 **Flash developer, Enable Interactive**, Contract, Bristol, Apr 2010 - May 2010 & Dec 2009 - Jan 2010

-I worked at the digital agency Enable Interactive as a contractor on two occasions, the main project I worked on was for DrinkAware and it combined the Flash website I built with a huge interactive billboard in Covent Garden.
+I worked at the digital agency Enable Interactive as a contractor on two occasions, the main project I worked on was for DrinkAware and it combined my Flash website with a huge interactive billboard in Covent Garden.

 **Flash developer, Bay Leino**, Contract, Remote, Aug 2009 - Oct 2009

-At the digital agency Bray Leino I worked on a point of sale Flash application for Intel that was used on showroom laptops to help buyers understand the difference and benefits of the different processors across the Intel range.
+At the digital agency Bray Leino I worked on a point of sale Flash application for Intel that was used on shop floor laptops.

 **Senior Flash developer, Oakwood DC**, Permanent, Bristol, Feb 2007 - Feb 2009